bcom2050/Presentation/README.md

     <!-- 📝 Short Bio -->
     <p class="bio">
-      Founder, Concise CS, LLC, Information Technology Services. ✦ Interested in hearing about what opportunity I can help you succeed in.
+      Information Technology Services. ✦ Interested in hearing about what opportunity I can help you succeed in.
 Open to remote and contract work.
     </p>

     <!-- 📞 Contact Information -->